stefphd/alglib-cmake/README.md

 ## Notes

-- The ALGLIB version can be changed
+- The downloaded ALGLIB version can be changed using the CMake variable `alglib_DOWNLOAD_VERSION` (default `4.08.0`).
+- The actual ALGLIB version is extracted by parsing the ALGLIB header (`ap.h`).
+- A function `const char* alglib_get_version()` returning the ALGLIB version string is also included in the compiled library.

 ## License
 alglib-cmake is licensed under either the GNU Lesser General Public License v3.0 :